-Many individuals who identify themselves as part of the LGBTQ2S+ community seek counselling for similar reasons to non-LGBTQ2S+ individuals (ie. depression, anxiety, grief, couples therapy, work stress etc).
-And while some issues have little to do with sexuality, gender, or identity, the LGBTQ2S+ community does have its own set of unique challenges as well.
+The world has come a long way, but we still have a long way to go.
+Despite rapidly growing cultural acceptance of diverse sexual and romantic orientations and gender identifications, oppression, discrimination, and marginalization of 2SLGBTQIA+ people persist.
+Many individuals who identify themselves as part of the 2SLGBTQIA+ community seek counselling for similar reasons to non-2SLGBTQIA+ individuals (ie. depression, anxiety, grief, couples therapy, work stress etc).
+And while some issues have little to do with sexuality, gender or identity, the 2SLGBTQIA+ community does have its own set of unique challenges as well.

-At Anchoridge Counselling, we draw a strong focus on working with individuals who are a part of the LGBTQ2S+ community.
-We understand the unique hardship that comes with the diverse intersectionality of the LGBTQ2S+ community, and we want you to be heard, understood and seen for who you truly are.
+At Anchoridge Counselling, we draw a strong focus on working with individuals who are a part of the 2SLGBTQIA+ community.
+Our team of therapists have a well-rounded understanding of the best way they can support individuals and their unique circumstances.
+We understand the unique hardship that comes with the diverse intersectionality of the community, and we want you to be heard, understood, and seen for who you truly are.